 Use muscular to describe dogs with heavily built bodies compared to their counterparts of the same age.

-E.g. “Eggs and cottage cheese are my dog’s daily bread ever since I introduced it to proteins.
-It has since become muscular, and I love it.”
+E.g. “Eggs and cottage cheese have been my dog’s favorites ever since I introduced him/her to proteins.
+He/she has since become muscular, and I love it.”

 Photo by Baptist Standaert on Unsplash